 The following photo shows another view of the crater.
 Along the rim of the crater are olive trees and the ruins of a low wall from an unknown date.

-A closer view of the Canaanite wall:
+A closer view of this wide wall is in the next photo.

 A monument is located on the south side of the hill, constructed by a Christian order - The Church of God, Cleveland Tennessee.
 This was erected in order to mark the place where, according to their belief, was the location of the sermon on the mountain.
 There are two inscriptions with verses from Deuteronomy (27 2-3): " thou shalt set thee up great stones, and plaster them with plaster: And thou shalt write upon them all the words of this law..." and from Mark (3 13): "And he goeth up into a mountain, and calleth unto him whom he would: and they came unto him".